Accepting and Embracing Your Own, or a Loved One’s, Neurodiversity.

 This is where diagnosis makes its way to acceptance, and then viewing our differently wired brains through a neurodiversity lens, rather than pathologizing difference.

-Read more on Invisible Illness.
+If you’re a Medium member, read more on Invisible Illness.